BABY-LED WEANING: DON'T CALL IT A COMEBACK; IT'S BEEN HERE FOR YEARS!

 Solid Starts offers a free app for parents to see the various ways to see MANY foods based on age!
 They also have amazing information and courses on their website and Instagram account.

-My Munch Bug: Melanie Potuck On Instagram at @mymunchbug_melaniepotuck and website https://mymunchbug.com/.
+My Munch Bug: Melanie Potuck on Instagram at @mymunchbug_melaniepotuck and website https://mymunchbug.com/.

 For infants that may need an adapted approach to baby-led weaning, there are resources out there for kids with all different abilities on jillrabin.com and on Instagram @jillrabinablw.